opendocsg/opendoc-sensor-data-exchange/User Guide/Home Page.md

 **Step 6:**	Follow the steps as displayed on the screen.

-   You must first set up your MFA to be able to login.
+   You must first set up your multi-factor authentication (MFA) to be able to login.
 The MFA allows you to have additional layer of security when logging in.

    ![Image not Available](/assets/Fig9.png)